Pomax/are-we-flying/docs/index.md

     }
   }

-  // And when clients call this.server.forget(...), we do: async forget(client, eventName) {
+  // And when clients call this.server.forget(...), we do the opposite: async forget(client, eventName) {
     if (!api.connected) return;
     const pos = eventTracker[eventName].listeners.findIndex(